PriyadharshiniShanker/PriyadharshiniShanker/README.md

 - 👋 Hi, I’m @Priyadharshini Shanker
-- 👀 I’m interested in data science, machine learning, and exploring new technologies.
-- 🌱 I’m currently a data science student at Great Lakes.
+- 🌱 I have done my postgraduate program in data science and engineering at Great Lakes.
 - 💞️ I’m looking to collaborate on data science projects and contribute to open-source initiatives.
 - 📫 How to reach me: [YourEmail@example.com](mailto:priyadharshinishanker22@gmail.com) | [LinkedIn] : www.linkedin.com/in/priyadharshinishanker )